Kent County Cricket Club in 2016

 In 2016, Kent County Cricket Club competed in Division Two of the County Championship, the Royal London One-Day Cup and the NatWest t20 Blast.
-The season was the fifth, and last, in charge for head coach Jimmy Adams and the first for new club captain Sam Northeast, who took over from Rob Key at the end of the 2015 season, having captained the side on the field for much of the season.
+The season was the fifth, and last, in charge for head coach Jimmy Adams and the first for new club captain Sam Northeast, who took over from Rob Key at the end of the 2015 season, having captained the team on the field for much of the season.

 Sam Billings continued to be selected for England limited overs squads, although he had to settle for only three appearances in 2016.
 On 21 February, he played in the second of two T20I matches at the end of the South Africa tour, scoring 5 runs in Johannesburg.
 Billings was selected in England's squad for the 2016 World Twenty20 in India, but did not play during the tournament other than as a substitute fielder.
 On 5 July, he featured in the only T20I during Sri Lanka's tour of England.
 Billings played a single ODI, the final match of three during England's tour of Bangladesh, on 12 October at Chittagong, opening the batting with a useful 62 in a four wicket win.

 Sam Northeast won the club's Player of the Year award, having scored over 2,000 runs across all formats for a second successive season.

 Squad

 Departures

 In October 2015, Kent Cricket Academy graduate and England Under-19 wicket-keeper Ryan Davies left the club, signing for Somerset in search of more regular first XI cricket.
 All-rounder Ben Harmison was released in February after four seasons with Kent.
 On 18 April 2016, former captain Rob Key announced his retirement from playing.
-Key had spent his entire career with Kent and captained the side for nine years over two spells.
+Key had spent his entire career with Kent and captained the team for nine years over two spells.
 He also represented England at international level, and scored a total of 19,419 first-class runs since his debut in 1998.

 Following the end of the season, fast bowlers David Griffiths and Sam Weller were released by Kent, neither having their contracts renewed, whilst 40-year old all-rounder Darren Stevens signed a new one-year contract to extend his time at the county.
 In October head coach Jimmy Adams also left the county to return to his native Jamaica.
 After his loan spell, Will Gidman signed a permanent contract with Kent in October 2016 having been released by Nottinghamshire.